Top Facility Management Responsibilities For 2020 And Beyond

 4. IT Savvy

 FMs may not need a background as software engineers, but the reality is that today’s FM world is more technology-reliant than ever.
 The more quickly you embrace that, the more valuable you’ll be in your field.
-Everything from room reservation to asset management and facility maintenance is managed on the computer today (and, increasingly, on smartphones and tablets).
+Everything from room reservation to asset management and facility maintenance is managed online (and, increasingly, on smartphones and tablets).
 IT plays an invaluable role in the way FMs communicate with their workforce, customers, and coworkers as well.

 Your employer will look to you as the expert in facility management software.
 They likely don’t have time to educate themselves on the latest developments, so they’ll depend on you to keep the facility on solid technological ground.
 That’s why you’ll want to keep yourself apprised of the latest trends in FM software development.
 Make sure your IT platforms are situated to solve problems and eliminate waste.

 Your goal as a facilities manager is ultimately to improve the employee experience by perfecting the workplace experience.
 One component of an effective work environment is technology that makes the work day run more efficiently.
 From intelligent wayfinding tools to visitor management, cloud-based workplace technology helps your employees interact with their space from wherever they are.